andrewholding/VULCANSupplementary/README.md

 cat brca-expmat.rda.part1 brca-expmat.rda.part2 > brca-expmat.rda
 ```

+- qPLEX Analyser package not found

+``

+Install the package found in the packages directory.

+``

 - If you receive this error message: maximal number of DLLs reached...
 You will need to increase the maximum number of DLL R can load.

 ```